liulei-sys-inventor/liulei-sys-inventor.github.io/_pages/about.md

 - Hao Yang, Master 2017, Huawei
 - Mengyao Xie, 9/2015~4/2018
 - Hongna Geng, 10/2016~4/2018
-- Yong Li, 2014, First job - engineer in VMware; co-Supervised by Lei Liu since 2013 to 2015 and A. K. Jones (PITT)
+- Yong Li, 2014, First job - engineer in VMware; co-supervised by Lei Liu since 2013 to 2015 and A. K. Jones (PITT)
-- Zehan Cui, 2015, First job - ICT till 2016; co-Supervised by Lei Liu since 2011 to 2012 and Mingyu Chen
+- Zehan Cui, 2015, First job - ICT till 2016; co-supervised by Lei Liu since 2011 to 2012 and Mingyu Chen

 **Recent and Former Collaborators**